Engineering Discipline

 Secret Management

 Section titled “Secret Management”Zero hardcoded API keys.
 Anywhere.
-Verified across 31 repos in 2 GitHub organizations.
-This is the line in the sand that does not move.
+Verified across every repo in both GitHub organizations — Ogilthorp3 and Triptyq-Capital, 57 repos and counting.
+The count keeps climbing; the invariant does not move.
+This is the line in the sand.

 The API key was hardcoded in a Python file pushed to a public GitHub repo.
 For three weeks.
 Nobody noticed.
 The key had full API access.
 The bill was… educational.
 That was the last time a secret touched source control, and the infrastructure that prevents it from ever happening again is aggressive by design.